 To view a report for an event, go to the Analytics menu and click on Behavior.
 Then select the event you want to analyze from the drop-down menu.

-You can use filters to narrow down the results to specific Attributes.
-These can be Event Attributes, User Attributes, Device Attributes or a combination of them.
+You can use filters to narrow down the results to specific Event Attributes.
 To do that, click on Add Filters and then select appropriate filters from the Filter By section.
 Select the Case Sensitive checkbox if you want the report to match the exact case of the value you specify.

 If you add multiple filters, you can choose whether they’re all applied or just one of them.
 Toggle the switch between AND/OR based on what you’re looking for.

-For instance, if you need the combined data across 2 cities, you’d set it to OR.
-If, on the other hand, you want to get data for a specific city and are looking for transactions that exceed a minimum amount among a specific user demographic, you’d want to use AND.
+For instance, if you need the combined data across 2 platforms, you’d set it to OR.
+If, on the other hand, you want to get data for a specific platform and are looking for visits to a specific website then you’d want to use AND.

 You can use Behavior to compare events or properties: